jim-coyne/cilium/cilium.md

 #### Step 2: Configure ACI BGP Peers for Each Node

 In this step, you configure the Cisco ACI fabric to establish a dedicated BGP peering session with each Kubernetes node.
-This enables dynamic exchange of routing information between ACI and the Cilium BGP control plane running on each node.

 * Repeat this configuration for each Kubernetes node in the cluster.